algolia/algoliasearch-zendesk/app/README.md

       reuseAutocomplete: false,           // do not add a search input for the instant-search page
       hideAutocomplete: true,             // whether or not to hide the autocomplete on the instantsearch page (ignored if reuseAutocomplete is used)
       selector: '.search-results',        // the DOM selector for the results container
-      tagsLimit: 15                       // maximum number of tags to display },
+      tagsLimit: 15,                      // maximum number of tags to display
+      useEditedAt: false                  // show edited_at timestamp in search results },
     instantsearchPage,                    // function to check if we're on the search page
     templates: {                          // template objects (see the templates section)